vdellamea/jamulus-server-remote/README.md

 `cd jamulus-server-remote-main`

 Then run the `install-remote.sh` script to install the web-based remote.
-With a browser, go to the server address (IP or domain), and you will find the interface; enter the password you have set in the configuration.
+With a browser, go to the server address (IP or domain), and you will find the interface; enter the password you have set in the configuration (`/var/www/html/config.php`).

 The service section of the service description should appear as below: some of the fields are different from the standard one, some are new.
 If you are in a new installation, just copy the `jamulus-headless.service` provided here in the right place.
 ```